utkdigitalinitiatives/UTKdrupal/README.md

 ## About

 This repository contains the Drupal 7 UT Libraries theme.
+UT theme code comes from the UTKtemplate repo

 ## Other Notes